eniles/eniles.github.io/index.md

 If we know each other in the real world try [facebook.com/ed.niles](https://facebook.com/ed.niles)

 Politics and retweeting other things that amuse me at [@edniles](https://twitter.com/EdNiles)

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/eniles/eniles.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.